Bootstraping Clustering of Gaussians for View-consistent 3D Scene Understanding: Methodology

 \textbf{Testing.} By incorporating view-consistent semantics into 3DGS, our FreeGS can uniformly address a variety of 3D scene understanding tasks, such as open-vocabulary novel-view semantic segmentation, 3D object detection, and interactive object selection.
 More importantly, the proposed IDSF successfully replaces the previous view-dependent inference mode in 2D plane with a view-independent inference pipeline in 3D space.

+Specifically, we abandon the previous process of querying separately under each view, and instead propose a match-by-propose approach as an advanced replacement.
 Once trained, we can easily extract 3D instance proposals (\textit{i.e.,} clustered groups) and acquire their average features and 3D bounding boxes from the component Gaussians.
 For each query, we compute relevancy scores between the query embedding and the average feature of each group following LERF \cite{kerr2023lerf}, and choose the group with the highest score.
-Then we can generate the corresponding 2D segmentation map or 3D box to achieve novel-view segmentation or 3D object detection.
+Then, based on the acquired 3D proposals, we can easily generate the corresponding 2D segmentation map for novel-view segmentation and 3D box for 3D object detection.
 For interactive prompts like click, we are able to directly access the Gaussian according to the click coordinate in 3D space and return the corresponding instance index to produce 2D masks or 3D boxes.